What cleanliness does a cleanroom enclosure ensure?

 Filtration logic: H14 filter

-The purity of a Nordair cleanroom tent is defined physically by the degree of separation of the filter media.
-We install as standard HEPA H14 filters (High Efficiency Particulate Air) in accordance with DIN EN 1822.
+The purity performance of a Nordair Systems cleanroom tent is defined physically by the degree of separation of the filter media.
+We install as standard HEPA H14 filters in accordance with DIN EN 1822.
 These filters have a separation efficiency of 99.995% with MPPS (Most Penetrating Particle Size, approx. 0.1—0.3 µm).
 This means that out of 100,000 particles, less than one single particle breaks through the filter.
 This is the technical basis for applications in semiconductor manufacturing or optical assembly.
 You can read more about the H14 filter here.

 Fluid mechanics: laminar displacement flow